Budgeting Debt

 Community Property State

 Community property states have laws that dictate that any communal property shared by the deceased individual and their surviving spouse must be sold off to pay debts.
-In this case, the surviving spouse could be responsible for handling debts in a community property state if they wish to keep the communal property.
+In this case, the living spouse could be responsible for handling debts in a community property state if they wish to keep the communal property.

 Community property states include Arizona, California, Idaho, Louisiana, Nevada, New Mexico, South Dakota, Tennessee, Texas, Washington, and Wisconsin.
 There are elective provisions for communal property in Alaska and Oklahoma.